-The Vast, Secretive Face Database That Could Instantly ID You In A Crowd | Fast Company
+The Vast, Secretive Face Database That Could Instantly ID You In A Crowd

 Questions Over Legality And Accuracy

 Of immediate concern to Congress was the legality of the FBI’s system.
-With the FBI’s Del Greco in the hot seat, a number of committee members questioned why the agency hadn’t published a privacy report of its face recognition system until 2015, years after it first deployed the technology in public, in 2010, as illustrated in the GAO chart below.
+With the FBI’s Del Greco in the hot seat, a number of committee members asked why the agency hadn’t published a privacy report of its face recognition system until 2015, years after it first deployed the technology in public, in 2010.

 Had anyone at the FBI been reprimanded for the delay?
 Rep. Mitchell asked.